 .
 Last winter, when I was stocking my freezer, I spent a Saturday making a crockpot of Bolognese sauce.
 I then mixed the sauce with noodles and froze three different casserole dishes full of the noodles and sauce.
 This was a bad idea.
 First, this had to bake in the oven for about 2 hours to thaw.
 Second, the re-thawed noodles were mushy beyond belief.
 It was not a good dinner.
 It’s best to freeze the sauce, THEN spend the 10 minutes boiling noodles. 🙂 This may not apply to lasagna, but I have never attempted to freeze lasagna before.

 3) Freeze Fruits and Vegetables in a separate bag, or don’t include them in the freezer meal at all.

-When you are making a crock pot freezer meal, ( like raw chicken, with a marinade) Either freeze the vegetables in a separate bag, or just warm up a bag of frozen veggies before you eat.
+When you are making a crockpot freezer meal, ( like raw chicken, with a marinade) Either freeze the vegetables in a separate bag or warm up a bag of frozen veggies before you eat.
 Last winter I made a teriyaki chicken with pineapple and carrots to freeze.
-Carrots and Pineapple that are soaking all afternoon in the crock pot in overly sweet teriyaki sauce did not taste good.
+Carrots and Pineapple that are soaking all afternoon in the crockpot in overly sweet teriyaki sauce did not taste good.
 AT ALL.
 Warming up a bag of frozen veggies or fruit when you sit down to eat is not too much work.
 Your meal will taste better.